 The Paul Mitchell curriculum is designed to be consistent among Paul Mitchell schools across the country.
 Because of this, hours acquired from other Paul Mitchell schools are considered transferable to PMTS at MTI College.
 All active Paul Mitchell future professionals wishing to transfer from another Paul Mitchell school are invited to apply.
-To transfer hours, the future professional must ask his/her current school to complete the Paul Mitchell Proof of Training and the MTI Transfer Evaluation Worksheet.
-The proof of training document may be obtained from the current school, and the evaluation worksheet may be obtained from MTI.
+To transfer hours, the future professional must ask his/her current school to complete the Paul Mitchell Proof of Training and Record of Withdrawl or transcript. .
 Together, these documents outline the tasks and specific number of hours the future professional has completed in each area of study.
-The future professional must mail or hand- deliver the completed Proof of Training and Transfer Evaluation Worksheet to PMTS at MTI College.
-An MTI representative will also contact the Director, Learning Leader Advisor, or Education Leader of the originating school to inquire about the future professional’s academic performance, aptitude, attendance, attitude, and advisory history.
+The future professional must mail or hand- deliver the completed Proof of Training to PMTS at MTI College.
+An MTI representative will also contact the Director and Education Leader of the originating school to inquire about the future professional’s academic performance, aptitude, attendance, attitude, and advisory history.